Preventing Cavities and Tooth Decay in Baby Teeth

 And these cavities in baby teeth can have surprisingly negative effects on oral health, both in the present and future of children.
 They can even have negative effects on overall health and social life.

-In this post, Norlane Dental Surgery discusses how tooth decay can harm your child and what you can do to prevent it.
+In this post, Norlane Dental Aesthetics and Implants discusses how tooth decay can harm your child and what you can do to prevent it.

 Let’s take a look at some issues related to decay in baby teeth.